 Scabies: they burrow into our skin, ensuring safety as you can’t scratch or squash them.

 Bedbugs cannot live on you, given they are too big and would easily fall off.
 Their legs also won’t grip into skin-tight enough, leaving them vulnerable.

 They, therefore, stay underneath the mattress or other places within the bedding.
 However, scabies mites can burrow beneath our top skin, making it safe because we can’t quickly get them out.

 Scabies: not easily visible unless using a magnifying object.

 Bedbugs are more prominent and can be seen easily with a naked eye.
-They, however, mostly come out at night to feed can rarely be seen during the day unless you look for them.
+However, they mostly come out at night to feed can rarely be seen during the day unless you look for them.

-Scabies mites are extremely small and will require the aid of a microscope to see.
+Scabies mites are microscopic and will require the aid of a microscope to see.
 Their light coloration makes it very difficult to see them with a naked eye.
 Their nature of burrowing underneath our skin also makes it impossible to see.